tucca-cellag/tucca-rna-seq/README.md

 > dynamically explore and visualize your results.
 This will include a suite of
 > Shiny applications leveraging powerful packages like [`pcaExplorer`][9],
 > [`ideal`][10], and [`GeneTonic`][11] to bring your data to life, as well as
 > custom scripting to generate our favorite [`clusterProfiler`][12] figures.
-We
+>
+> **Looking Ahead: AI-Powered Analysis Integration**
+>
+> Beyond v1.0.0, we're developing an innovative AI-powered analysis platform
+> that will integrate directly with this workflow.
+This platform will feature a
+> private Large Language Model (LLM) chat application connected to your RNA-Seq
+> results, enabling natural language queries about your data.
+The system will
+> automatically vectorize workflow outputs and provide intelligent,
+> context-aware analysis assistance.
+>
-> encourage users to test this v0.9.0 release and provide feedback.
+> We encourage users to test this v0.9.0 release and provide feedback.
 Users should
 > expect our documentation to be incomplete and continue to have major reworks
 > until v1.0.0 is released.
 Please [open an issue][5] to report any bugs or
 > suggest improvements.
 Additionally, feel free to [contact us][contact] with